assadsid/Typescript-45Exercises/README.md

 # Typescript-Assignments-01

-All my assignments are attached in this repository.
+All my assignment 1 exercises are attached in this repository.

 Kindly review!